spacetelescope/yaml-schema-standard/source/index.rst

 serialized as JSON.
 It is, however, limited to data structures that can be serialized as JSON.

 Given some data structure, it will generally be possible to serialize it either as JSON or as YAML.
 However, YAML serializations may contain additional explicit structure that is not possible in JSON without use of local, application-specific conventions.
 Examples include tags, and ordered objects, both of which are described in more detail below.
-As YAML is designed with human-readability, presentation is also of more concern, and the YAML specification has more to say on the topic than JSON.
+As YAML is designed with human-readability in mind, presentation is also of more concern, and the YAML specification has more to say on the topic than JSON.
 YAML often provides multiple options for how the same data can be presented (beyond just placement of whitespace), and a schema can be used to provide hints to YAML writers for how a given data structure should be serialized for optimal readability.

 To be clear, the JSON Schema specification allows extensions by design [TODO: reference JSON Schema Core spec here], through definition of additional